ivogeorg/ce-learning-progression-002-bouncing-sprites/learning-progression-with-la-schema.md

 2. Link to a demo video for your program from 6.2.1.
 3. Link to your program from 6.2.2.
 4. Link to a demo video for your program from 6.2.2.
+5. Link to your program from 6.2.3.
+6. Link to a demo video for your program from 6.2.3.

 ### Step 7: Composite conditions